MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/02-Clone-Project.md

 <!-- markdownlint-disable MD041 -->

-In this exercise you'll clone a GitHub repository and add an *.env* file into the project.
-To get started, perform the following tasks:
+In this exercise you will:

+- Clone a GitHub repository.
+- Add an *.env* file into the project and update it.

+Perform the following tasks:

 1. Run the following command to clone the [Microsoft Cloud GitHub Repository](https://github.com/microsoft/MicrosoftCloud) repository to your machine.